ebrana/noderunner/README.md

 # noderunner

+> NOTE: New version based on TypeScript is being developed in [devel](https://github.com/ebrana/noderunner/tree/devel) branch.

 Noderunner is Node.js daemon service for background running jobs from some queue with strictly limited number of concurrent processes.
 Currently only supported queue storage is MongoDB.
 You can use (see [dvorakjan/noderunner-php](https://github.com/dvorakjan/noderunner-php) to create queue items from PHP application.

 ## Architecture